d-pug/2025_command_line/README.md

-# Command Line Tips & Tricks
+# Comfy Command Line

-This is a collection of tools and settings I've found helpful for making the command line more comfortable and convenient.
+This is a collection of tools for making the command line more comfortable and convenient.

-⭐ is what I use.
+✨ means easy to install and start using. 🐈 means it's what I use.

 ## Shell